MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-mobile.md

      - **DeviceInfo_OsVersion**: Operating system version (such as Android 13).
      - **Loc_country**: Telemetry device origin.
      - **eventContext**: Contains the following properties:
         - **CurrentSyncId**: ID of a successful sync pass.
 Reset after each successful sync.
-(It is not reset after an error.)
+(It isn't reset after an error.)
         - **CurrentActivityId**: ID of the sync pass.
 Reset after each sync.
         - **entityName**: Name of the table in data download events.
         - **ProfileId**: ID of the offline profile configured for the app and user.
         - **RecordCount**: Number of records downloaded.
-        - **ResponseSize**: Incoming payload data size as reported by HTTPClient (Compressed size).
+        - **ResponseSize**: Incoming payload data size as reported by HTTPClient (compressed size).
-        - **ContentLength**: Incoming payload data size as reported by HTTPClient (Compressed size).
+        - **ContentLength**: Incoming payload data size as reported by HTTPClient (compressed size).